Born to Be Wild (1995 film): Plot

-14-year-old Rick Heller is a juvenile delinquent who keeps getting into trouble.
+15-year-old Rick Heller is a juvenile delinquent who keeps getting into trouble.
 Rick's single mother, Margaret, is a behavioral scientist at University of California, Berkeley, and she is studying interspecies communication between humans and gorillas, using sign language.
-After Rick goes on a joyride in his mother's van, she punishes him by putting him to work cleaning the cage of a female western lowland gorilla named Katie.
+After Rick goes on a joyride in his mother's van, she grounds him and puts him to work cleaning the cage of a female western lowland gorilla named Katie.
 Rick and Katie gradually form a close friendship, and he realizes that she is much more intelligent than the average gorilla.

 However, they are separated when the owner of Katie, Gus Charnley, takes her away to become a flea market freak.
 Rick rescues her from Charnley, and the unlikely pair go on a road trip.
 They aim to get out of the US and cross the Canadian border in a bid for her freedom.

 Eventually, they are caught by law enforcement and Rick must stand trial for stealing Katie.
 She is allowed to testify with a sign language interpreter, and she insists that Rick freeing her was morally right.
 Although Rick is found guilty of theft, he is appointed Katie's official guardian.
 Rick arranges for her to live in a gorilla sanctuary with her own kind, and he promises to visit in the future.